 Best Anti-Odor Toilet Brush

-This toilet brush looks like all the rest but to escape any odors and grime build-up, the brush fibers are coated with an antimicrobial agent that inhibits the growth of bacteria and smells that other toilet brushes suffer from.
+This Quickie toilet brush looks relatively standard but to prevent unpleasant odors and grime accumulation, the brush fibers have been coated with an antimicrobial agent.
+This inhibits the growth of bacteria and the resulting smells they cause.

-The caddy is constructed from durable plastic with an open lid to allow the brush to air-dry.
-It has a comfort-grip handle with an anti-slip design, and the material gives the brush a sturdy feel.
+The caddy is made of durable plastic with an open lid to encourage the brush to air-dry.
+It has a comfort-grip handle with an anti-slip design and the material gives the brush a sturdy feel.

 Pros